mholling/nswtopo/README.markdown

       thickness: 0.2          # thickness of control circles in millimetres
       colour: "#880088"       # colour of the control markers and labels (as a hex triplet or web colour)
       water-colour: blue      # colour of waterdrop markers

-## Canvas

-If you include a PNG image named `canvas.png` in the map directory, it will be automatically detected and used as an underlay for the map.
-It is intended that this map canvas should be derived from an aerial image using an image editing tool such as Photoshop or GIMP.
-This can be accomplished using the 'color range' selection tool in Photoshop, for example, or other similar selection tools.
-(If you're feeling adventurous you can even try extracting a vegetation texture from the aerial image to emboss into your vegetation layer, imparting some lift to the map.)
-You can also create additional vegetation layers (e.g. for the distinctive, nasty heath that sometimes appears in ACT rogaines) using the aerial imagery.

 Overlays
 ========